What is it?

 Not to be confused with

 You may hear about it with other names like slantside or the Z-box.
-Pronounced /ˈhɑː(r)psɪˌkɔː(r)d/, from the latin meaning “stringed instrument played with the fingers” and called clavecín in spanish, clavecín in french and cravo in portuguese.
-A person that plays it it’s called a Harpsichordist.
+Pronounced /ˈhɑː(r)psɪˌkɔː(r)d/, from the Latin meaning “stringed instrument played with the fingers” and called clavecín in Spanish, clavecín in french and cravo in Portuguese.
+A person that plays it’s called a Harpsichordist.

 Different types of wood with the strings and wires made of high-carbon steel and with a small plectrum made from quill or plastic.